Lemoncode/ngrx-by-sample/02 lazy module/ngrx-app/README.md

 export class SellersModule { }

 ```
-### 5. For last we have to upadate our `app.module.ts`, so it can notice that has to load the new lazy module created.
+### 5. For last we have to upadate our `app-routing.module.ts`, so it can notice that has to load the new lazy module created.

 ```diff app-routing.module.ts